Advanced Bankruptcy Clinic (3 credits)

 The Bankruptcy Clinic represents clients in personal bankruptcy proceedings in federal court and counsel debtors on available alternatives to bankruptcy.
 Students interview and counsel clients, investigate facts, review financial records, and negotiate on behalf of their clients.
 Students will also participate in

 U.S. Bankruptcy Court hearings as well as prepare, file and argue bankruptcy motions.
 Students learn to prepare bankruptcy petitions using the “Best Case” bankruptcy software program.
 Students are required to devote a minimum of 12 hours per week doing clinic work as well as attend a weekly 3 hour seminar.

-Criminal Defense Clinic (5 credits)
+Criminal Defense Postconviction Clinic (5 credits)*

 Liz Justesen, Adjunct Professor of Law and Director of the Criminal Defense Clinic

 This clinic focuses on “Holistic Lawyering”-treating the whole client in a criminal case.
 Students learn about the concepts of holistic lawyering, interviewing and communication with the client, bail reform, integrating social work services to help clients navigate the court system, discovery reform and review, investigation, omnibus motion writing, mitigation, plea bargaining, trial prep and collateral consequences.
 Seminar includes trial level criminal defense simulations using actual closed cases of The Legal Aid Society of Suffolk County.
 Case work involves real clients assisted remotely via phone/video consultations or in person consultations if the clients meet the criteria for entry to the school.
 Students will work with the instructor and the Breaking Barriers program to help clients obtain their RAP sheets (Report of Arrest and Prosecution) from Albany, review and help correct potential errors, evaluate for post-conviction relief, and assist clients in applying for certificates of rehabilitation and sealing motions.